LEMONCHAIN (LEMC) Self Reported Market Cap Achieves $5.08 Billion

-LEMONCHAIN (LEMC) traded down 1.3% against the U.S. dollar during the one day period ending at 14:00 PM ET on April 20th.
-LEMONCHAIN has a total market cap of $5.08 billion and $237,980.09 worth of LEMONCHAIN was traded on exchanges in the last day.
-One LEMONCHAIN token can now be purchased for approximately $0.0081 or 0.00000028 BTC on cryptocurrency exchanges.
-During the last week, LEMONCHAIN has traded down 17.9% against the U.S. dollar.
+LEMONCHAIN (LEMC) traded 6.3% lower against the dollar during the 24 hour period ending at 9:00 AM ET on April 22nd.
+In the last seven days, LEMONCHAIN has traded down 13.8% against the dollar.
+LEMONCHAIN has a market cap of $5.08 billion and approximately $139,945.21 worth of LEMONCHAIN was traded on exchanges in the last day.
+One LEMONCHAIN token can now be purchased for $0.0084 or 0.00000031 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.